In his book, Nothing Holy About It, Tim Burkett lists the four foundations of mindfulness as:

 Then I move on to my sense of hearing.
 Often there is a great variety of different sounds and I try to bring as many into my awareness as I can.
 Again, without judging them.
 Finally, I focus on the sense of sight, particularly the sights that are close at hand.

 There is often a great deal to see — too much to bring entirely into awareness in a short amount of time.
 Often, I select just a small part of my visual field and focus on it.
 Sometimes I pretend I am a painter preparing to paint this area.
 In the act of painting, I would have to become aware of each detail, its shape and color, to render it accurately onto a canvas.
-The great painters are masters of visual awareness, and studying their works can teach one a great deal about being more visually aware.
+The great painters are masters of visual awareness, and studying their works can teach us about being more visually aware.

 Done well, this exercise anchors me to the here and now of the present moment and deeply aware of my immediate surroundings.